| Home | Old Testament Studies | Jeremiah Table of Contents | Previous Section | Next Section |

 This social imagery denotes utter destruction (cf. Jer.
 25:9).
 The land of promise and abundance will be the land of

 Cyrus is called "My shepherd" (Isa.
 44:28) and "His anointed" (Isa.
 45:1) in the same sense.
-As YHWH used Pharaoh in the Exodus, so He uses these kings.
+As YHWH used Pharaoh in the Exodus (see SPECIAL TOPIC: GOD HARDENED), He uses these kings to accomplish HIs wider purposes!

 The one true God is actively involved in all of human history.
 The Bible records that aspect of this involvement that relates to redemption through Israel and the Messiah.